Lecture 3: The Protestant Reformation

 But at this point, Luther rejected the world.
 He was twenty-one at the time.
 In 1505, Luther tells us that he experienced the "first great event" of his life.
 In that year he experienced some kind of conversion after having been struck by a bolt of lightning.
 He cried out, "Help, St. Anne, I will become a monk."
 He was struck by the hand of God and felt that God was in everything.
 He felt doubt within himself – he simply could not reconcile his faith with his worldly ambitions.
 And so, Luther was plagued by an overwhelming sense of guilt, fear and terror.
 To relieve his anxiety he joined the Order of the Hermits of St. Augustine.
 There he would be shielded from worldly distractions.
 There he would find the true path to heaven.
 He fasted, prayed and scourged himself relentlessly.
 But he still felt doubts.
 One day, as he sat in his cell, he threw his Bible on the table and pointed at a passage at random.
 The passage was from the Epistles of St. Paul: "For the justice of God is revealed from faith to faith in that it is written, for the just shall live by faith."
 (Romans 1:17)

-By 1508, Luther had been and was transferred from the monastery at Erfurt to Wittenberg.
+By 1508, Luther was transferred from the monastery at Erfurt to Wittenberg.
 At Wittenberg, Luther joined the university faculty as professor of philosophy and quickly became the leader in the fight to make Wittenberg a center of humanism rather than Scholasticism.
 In the end, Luther was more interested in preaching a religion of piety than he was studying philosophy or theology.
 In 1510, he devoted himself to discovering God and during a trip to Rome on official business he acted more the part of a pilgrim than humanist scholar.
 He climbed the steps of St. Peters, he knelt before the altars and prayed.
 He was soon shocked by the apparent immoral life of the priests and cardinals whom he found cynical and indifferent toward Church rituals.

 In 1512, he returned to Wittenberg to teach and preach.
 He ignored the Scholasticism of the Middle Ages and concentrated on the Psalms and Epistles of St. Paul.
 By 1517, there would be no reason to think that Luther was a particularly dissatisfied member of the Church.
 But 1517 is a very important year.
 Albert of Hohenzollern was offered the archbishopric of Mainz if he would pay the required fee (Albert already held two bishoprics, even though he had not yet reached the required age to be a bishop!).
 Pope Leo X asked Albert to pay 12,000 ducats for the twelve apostles but Albert would only offer 7,000 for the seven deadly sins.
 A compromise was reached and Albert paid 10,000 ducats.
 Leo proclaimed an indulgence in Albert's territories for eight years with half of the money going to Albert and the other half to construct the basilica of St. Peter's.